 But you don’t need to plan ahead all of that.
 What I recommend to plan ahead is how you name maps, thinking about the different zoom levels.
 Try to build a consistent language around, that that will help you later on otherwise you will end up in a huge mess of journey maps and that you first need to bring in order.

-I have never used customer journey mapping software.
-What are the benefits and what are the downsides?
-And kind of combined in that: How can I convince the company I’m working for to get started with journey mapping software?
+What are the benefits and what are the downsides of journey mapping software?
+How can I convince the company I’m working for to get started with journey mapping software?

 Marc: I will keep that very brief, but going back to the three kinds of journey maps.
 The workshop maps: I don’t recommend to use any software there, I recommend to work with with pen and paper and post-its and the wall.
 If you have input, like if you already have a journey map – that’s great, but then please print it out hang it up at the wall.
 It’s so much better to work with pen and paper.